-Chennai Super Kings’ loss to Mumbai Indians on Sunday (April 20) in IPL 2025 complicated their path to the playoffs.
+Chennai Super Kings’ loss to Sunrisers Hyderabad on Friday (April 25) in IPL 2025 complicated their path to the playoffs.
 Here’s how they can still qualify.

-This was CSK’s sixth loss in eight matches, leaving them bottom of the table with the league’s worst net run-rate of -1.392.
+This was CSK’s seventh loss in nine matches, leaving them bottom of the table with the league’s worst net run-rate of -1.302.
 They started the season with a win at home against MI, but went on to lose five straight matches in a row for the first time.
-They came into the match after a win against the Lucknow Super Giants but failed to maintain the momentum.
+They beat LSG away from home but have gone on to lose two games in a row since.

 Despite making the playoffs 12 times in 16 seasons, they now need a dramatic turnaround to qualify.
-The silver lining: their fate is still in their own hands.
-If they miss out, it would be their first consecutive playoff absences.
+However, fate is now not in their own hands, and if they miss out, it would be their first consecutive playoff absences.

 Who will CSK play next?